THE MEASURE OF ELLA

 “Okay, men,” Rich twisted around to smile at Ella.
 “Let’s get her back on course.”

-The passage from Fort Lauderdale to Nassau, Bahamas spans a hundred and eighty nautical miles.
-Grace had sailed out of Port Everglades for a night crossing of the powerful Gulf Stream.
+Grace had sailed out of Port Everglades en route to Nassau, Bahamas, for a night crossing of the powerful Gulf Stream.
 Now, on the axis where the river of seawater flowed north with a steady force, the crew aboard Grace sailed along a major shipping lane where merchant ships and sailors took advantage of the prevailing winds, like migrating birds on a flyway, to all points of the Caribbean and beyond.

 “I’ll wait,” said Rich.
 “I want to be sure this squall is finished with us.
 Can you sit for a minute?”